| | | |

 What if I don’t have walnut butter?

 You can make your own walnut butter at home very easily!
 First, roast walnuts at 350°F for 8-10 minutes.
 Let them cool for about 10 minutes, then transfer to a food processor and blend until smooth.
-The roasting helps bring out some of their natural oils, so they blend up very quickly into a very drippy, delicious walnut butter.
+See my homemade walnut butter post for more details.

 What kind of apples should I use?